umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 Also, if you submitted a pull request three weeks ago and want to work on something new, you'll want to get the latest code to build against of course.

-To sync your fork with this original one, you'll have to add the upstream url.
+To sync your fork with this original one, you'll have to add the upstream URL.
 You only have to do this once:

 ```
 git remote add upstream https://github.com/umbraco/Umbraco-CMS.git